 Clean Water & Environment

 Mother, infant, and child mortality in Ethiopia is among the highest in the world.
-A common cause is waterborne diseases.
-Clean water projects are therefore a major part of Lalibela Trust’s work and because water-borne diseases are so prevalent, parents quickly recognise the benefits of clean water.
-Also, in Ethiopia, where cattle, sheep and goats are an important source of income, clean water is vital in reducing intestinal parasites, which debilitate and kill.
-Health-wise, clean water probably gives the best return of all our projects per £ invested.
+A common cause is waterborne diseases; clean water projects are therefore a major part of our work.
+Also, in Ethiopia, where cattle, sheep and goats are an important source of income, clean water is vital for their health.

 How we work

-In our mountainous rural area, clean water can be provided by Spring Development Projects or Hand-Dug Wells.
-In some communities, there is no water supply which is capable of being protected by either of these methods.
-However, in hundreds of locations they would be practical, are needed, and are wanted!
+In our mountainous rural area, clean water can be provided by (i) Spring Development Projects or (ii) Hand-Dug Wells.
+In some communities, there is no water supply which is capable of being protected by either of these methods, but in thousands of locations they still are possible.

-We work with the local community who can identify all springs.
-Hydrologists, employed by the local government, decide which springs are practical for development.
+We work with the local community who can identify, and report to their woreda (local government), which springs they believe are practical for development.
 We then talk with community leaders and we will only proceed if they agree.
 Some communities are fearful of such a development; some regard the water from a particular spring as holy; in one case it was simply that “women are afraid to go to that place”.

 When all these issues have been resolved, a local contractor is appointed through a tendering process.
 The construction is overseen by the Woreda hydrologist and our Project Manager.
-Lalibela Trust’s contribution is a fixed sum of 80% of the cost of the materials plus the professional labour, the current average is £2,100.
-The local government woreda must provide the remaining 20%.
+Our contribution is a fixed sum of 80% of the cost of the materials plus the professional labour, the current average is £2,200.
+The local woreda must provide the remaining 20%.

 Spring Development Projects

-A pipe from the reservoir fills an animal drinking trough and another feeds into concrete trays for washing.
-The drinking water is thus supplied directly from the spring, mainly for humans but also for livestock.
-Farmers tell us their animals quickly detect “sweet” water.
-The incidence of debilitation and death, mainly from water-borne ruminant parasites, is greatly reduced when the animals have clean drinking water.
+One pipe from the reservoir fills an animal drinking trough and concrete trays for washing.
+The pure spring drinking water is thus supplied directly from the spring, mainly for humans but also for livestock.
+Farm animals quickly detect “sweet” water and the incidence of debilitation and death, mainly from water-borne ruminant parasites, is greatly reduced when they have clean water to drink.

 Cattle, ladies and children together collect impure water from untreated springs